 Most business owners would avoid setting up shop to sell things people don’t want, yet they regularly plop content and pages on their website with hardly a thought for what their customers want.
-Keyword research should be your roadmap; let the search data guide how you create your website, from your regular pages or your blog posts.
+Keyword research should be your roadmap; let the search data guide how you create your website, from your regular pages to your blog posts.
 It’s now possible to know the demand for what you offer before you even create it!

 Why Work Backwards When Creating a Website?

 What’s the problem here?
 The problem is you’re talking about you, when the customer came to your site to see whether you can solve a problem for them.
-Doesn’t look like it, so back they click on that browser arrow, adding to your bounce rate and damaging your SEO rank.
+Doesn’t look like it, so BACK they click on that browser arrow, adding to your bounce rate and damaging your SEO rank.

 This is why you should always start by imagining the customer’s journey and desires when you create a home page or any other page on your site.

 Did they find you in a search for local plumbers?
 Then they probably want to know how to call you.

 Are they searching in the evening for a chiropractor near them?
 They may want to see how late you’re open.